userMaximilian/open-documentation-academy/snapcraft/how-to/qt-applications/qt-applications.md

 We pass various build-modifying parameters to CMake using `cmake-parameters`.
 For example:
 - `"-DINSTALL_ICONS=ON"` embeds the KCalc icons within the snap, so that it correctly appears in the user's application launcher (and the Snap Store).
 If this parameter is omitted, then you may see a default icon instead.
 - `"-DKF5DocTools_FOUND=OFF"` disables the generation of documentation files for many KDE applications.
 This helps to speed up the build process and reduce the size of our snap.
-Users will still be able to access the documentation online via KCalc's *Help* menu.
+Users can still access the documentation online via KCalc's *Help* menu.

 ### Building the snap